wbrown/novelai-research-tool/README.md

 BACK - Goes back to the last input/output, there is a maximum of 65536 entries, it may crash after this point.

 EDIT - Edits the last output, this is very wonky and clunky, so be warned.

+NEXT - Gives a list of potential next tokens that could appear.
+This list represents the liklihood of tokens appearing BEFORE logit_bias is applied.
 ```

 Enjoy!